yradsmikham/dev-hld/unit_test/README.md

 # Unit Testing
 A unit test framework for shell scripts that relies on [shUnit2](https://github.com/kward/shunit2).
-The unit test will perform checks to ensure various components of `build_pat.sh` runs as expected.
+The unit test will perform checks to ensure various components of `build.sh` runs as expected.

 ## Prerequisites